emontzkajnl/plugins/advanced-ads-responsive/readme.txt

 == Installation ==

-Responsive Ads is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
-Before using this plugin download, install and activate Advanced Ads for free from http://wordpress.org/plugins/advanced-ads/.
+AMP Ads is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
+Before using this plugin download, install, and activate Advanced Ads for free from http://wordpress.org/plugins/advanced-ads/.
-You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.
+You can use Advanced Ads along with any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.12.2 =
+- Fix: show the licence field when Advanced Ads Pro is disabled

+= 1.12.1 =
+- Fix: prevent notification from showing infinitely

+= 1.12.0 =

+- Feature: rebrand add-on as “Advanced Ads AMP Ads”
+- Feature: move the Browser Width condition to Advanced Ads Pro
+- Feature: move feature to reload ads on screen size change to Advanced Ads Pro
+- Feature: move feature to enforce responsive image ads for themes without support to Advanced Ads Pro
+- Feature: remove the size assistant feature that helped determine the size of ads in the frontend

 = 1.11.0 =